StarPlayrX/Space-Bar/README.md

 Space-Bar features original vector graphics and classic arcade sound effects.

-The game features a narrator with an English accent who comments on the game's progress.
+The iOS version features a narrator with an English accent who comments on the game's progress.
+The macOS uses an American accent.
 If you somehow are able to score exactly zero points in the game, there is an Easter Egg with some unusual PG-13 dialog.
 AVFoundation was used for the narrator.
 Known issue, the voice does not work with iOS 16.0, but was fixed by Apple with iOS 16.0.3 and later.

 Space-Bar is developed for iOS/iPadOS and makes use of its touch interface for the game's paddle known as the Space-Bar.
 The game's official AppStore release will be between Nov 21st and Dec 21st, 2022.
 A macOS release is planned at a later date.
 Game mechanics and some bugs are being working on.